muzkkir/CTFFriday_2020_August_W2/README.md

 After that, I Searched for the bucket on AWS and read the publicly available files.
 From one of those files, I found my second flag.

-Digging into all files I found AWS access credentials from the "_config.yml" file.
+Digging into all files I found AWS access credentials from the "`_config.yml`" file.
 Configuring the AWS CLI command I had listed all files, functions, and configurations.
 With the help of lambda functions, I found my third flag.

-For the fourth flag, I have one image file and it was in pptx format.
-So I unzip the file and got one unique GIF file.
-After decoding the Zxing file I got my Final Flag.
+For the fourth flag, I got one ".img" file and I need to extract pptx format file from it.
+So I converted into pptx format and unzip the file and got one unique GIF file.
+After decoding the Zxing encoded GIF I got my Final Fourth Flag.